daemoncost/Journal-Research-Data-Policy/data/analysis/saulius-generate-overview/README.txt

 files, regularised, summarised and presented as a set of TSV and CSV [1-3] outputs.

-In the "outputs/" directory, the CSV and TSV files conatain the first line with a time stamp.
-Below the first line, a regular TSV or CSV stream follows as specified in the correspinding format descriptions [1-3].
+In the "outputs/" directory, the CSV and TSV files contain the first line with a time stamp.
+Below the first line, a regular TSV or CSV stream follows as specified in the corresponding format descriptions [1-3].
 Strictly speaking, these files should have '.ttsv' and 'tcsv' extensions, for "time-stamped TSV" and "time-stamped CSV", correspondingly.